 Who should be tested for glaucoma?

 Certain people are entitled to free eye tests.
-For example, people aged over 40 with a first-degree relative (mother, father, brother or sister) with glaucoma should be tested without charge.
+For example, in the UK people aged over 40 with a first-degree relative (mother, father, brother or sister) with glaucoma should be tested without charge.
 If you have been found to have glaucoma, you should tell your close family members so that they can be tested too.

 What does an eye test for glaucoma involve?